 We don’t recommend getting a 360mm AIO for the 12600K unless you want to push the CPU to its limits or if you want absolutely silent performance since 360mm AIOs are complete overkill for this CPU.
 If you do plan on testing the OC limits of your 12600K, the best choice at the moment is the Arctic Liquid Freezer II 360mm.

 All the good stuff we said about its smaller cousin stands true for the 360mm model.
-The best thing about the Liquid Freezer II 360mm is the price, which is lower than for many 240mm AIOs.
+The best thing about the Liquid Freezer II 360mm is the price, which is lower than many 240mm AIOs sell for.
 Again, in case Arctic doesn’t include it in the box by the time you’re reading this, you have to order the LGA 1700 mounting bracket separately from Arctic free with proof of purchase.

 CPU coolers & LGA 1700 compatibility